rebeccawilliams/oldrebeccawilliamssite/content/pages/pricing.md

             type: action
       - title: DC Legal Hackers
         content: >
-          DC Legal Hackers explore and develop creative solutions to some of the most  pressing issues at the intersection of technology and law through

-          Meetups, conferences, workshops, and hackathons.
-We spot issues and opportunities where technology can improve and inform the practice of law and where law can adapt to rapidly changing technology.
+          DC Legal Hackers is meetup group of 1700+ technologists, lawyers, and policymakers that meet to discuss and hack on legal tech and tech policy.
         subtitle: 2013-2020 (Co-organizer)
         image: images/lhc-logo-white-440x144.png
     grid_cols: two